natario1/ViewPrinter/README.md

 - For text, please use `DocumentTextView`: it will notify the parent when it gets bigger.
 - For editable text, please use `DocumentEditText`: same as above.
 - If using app compat, you might want to use the `AppCompat-` version of these widgets.
-- We can't split text of a single view into multiple pages or columns.
+- We can't split text of a single view into multiple pages or columns (for now).
   It is your responsibility to have Views that are small enough to avoid blank spaces.
+- For custom views, take a look at `DocumentHelper` methods.

 To enable columns, use `document.setColumnsPerPage(int)` or the XML attribute `app:columnsPerPage`.